maihan040/Python_BST_Lib/README.md

 Motivation for this project was twofold:

-  -> Become knowledgeable about git/gibhub
+  -> Learn to become proficient with git/github

   -> Provide a resource of Python tied together with popular Computer Science concepts